DinoHub-SubT/dsta_deploy/README.md

 **9. Use Standard Bash Terminal (optional)**

-  - The SubT deployer autocomplete tab commands do not work on [`terminator`](https://github.com/gnome-terminator/terminator)
+  - The SubT deployer autocomplete tab commands do not autocomplete on [`terminator`](https://github.com/gnome-terminator/terminator)
-  - If you wish to use the tab autocomplete, then you can use standard `bash` or `zsh` terminal for best experience.
+  - If you wish to use the tab autocomplete function, then you can use standard `bash` or `zsh` terminal for best experience.
+  - You can still use the deployer commands in `terminator`, you just wont be able to autocomplete.

 ## Operations Resources